atsign-foundation/at_protocol/decisions/2023-01-pkam-per-app-and-device.md

     - Retrieves everything from the `__private_keys.__global` namespace
     - Retrieves everything from `__private_keys.$namespace` for each $namespace to which this app has access
-  - (Recall that these are encrypted with FirstApp's APKAM public key)
+  - (Recall that these are encrypted with FirstApp's symmetric self encryption key)
 - Retrieve all self encryption keys
   - `keys:get:self`
     - Retrieves everything from the `__self_keys.__global` namespace
     - Retrieves everything from `__self_keys.$namespace` for each $namespace to which this app has access
-  - (Recall that these are encrypted with some encryption keypair's public key)
+  - (Recall that these are encrypted with default encryption public key)

 ### Enrollment flow
 #### Overview